Ceenzr/StusTM/Docs/documentation.md

 A unipolar ADC could be used if the input signal is shifted accordingly, using this configuration higher resolution might be possible at the cost of potentialy introducing some imperfections as a voltage reference and an additional op amp are required.

-Buffering/filtering the output from OPA627 was considered but omitted, as OPA627 has high slew rate (55V/µs) and is fine to use with an ADC right away.
-TIA already has a small low pass filter + ADS8681's pseudo-differential configuration should clean up the signal - TIA AGND signal is subtracted from TIA Tip signal (both of them should pick up kind of the same noise)
+Buffering/filtering the output from OPA627 was considered but omitted at first, as OPA627 has high slew rate (55V/µs) and is fine to use with an ADC right away.
+TIA already has a small second order low pass filter + ADS8681's pseudo-differential configuration should clean up the signal - TIA AGND signal is subtracted from TIA Tip signal (both of them should pick up kind of the same noise)

+However, one dual channel OPA1612 second order active low pass filter was added using 330R and 4.7nF resulting in a cutoff frequency of about 102.6 KHz.
+OPA1612 features insanely low noise (1.1 nV/√Hz at 1 kHz) and ultralow distortion (0.000015% at 1 kHz) mandatory for clean readings of the ADC.
+Even though it has around half the slew rate of OPA627, it should not slow down the process too much as measurements are not taken at a high pace.

+For better accuracy REF5040 external reference was selected, as it provides the high accuracy reference voltage of 4.096V necessary for delicate apparatus.

 ## DACs - Digital to analog converters
 DAC8554 was scrapped due to its inability to output bipolar voltages. *edit: might be usable with A/B configuration*